prometheus/docs/content/docs/guides/tls-encryption.md

   key_file: /home/prometheus/certs/example.com/example.com.key
 ```

-From now on, you would need to pass a new flag to Prometheus,
+To make Prometheus use this config, you will need to call it with the flag
 `--web.config.file`.